-In the book of Psalms, there was a priest who was proclaimed to be in the order¹ of Melchizedek.
-In all 66 books of the Bible, Melchizedek was mentioned only three times.
-Despite that, Melchizedek is one of the biblical figures who is closely related to our salvation.
-In the New Testament, the writer of the book of Hebrews even wrote that he had much to say about Melchizedek.
+In the book of Psalms, it is written that there will be a priest who will carry out his priesthood in the order¹ of Melchizedek.
+In all sixty-six books of the Bible, Melchizedek was mentioned thrice.
+In the New Testament, the writer of the book of Hebrews revealed that he had much to say about Melchizedek.

 ¹ Order means a way in which a thing is done; an arrangement; a manner

-During the time of the early Church, Melchizedek was difficult to explain and understand.
-However, the time for the complete knowledge and understanding of Melchizedek has come.
-First, let us understand the origin of Melchizedek.
+At the stage of the early Church, it was difficult to have complete knowledge and understanding of Melchizedek.
+Melchizedek was first mentioned in the book of Genesis.

 Melchizedek, a Priest of God.

-Melchizedek was a priest of God who appeared in the time of Abraham², and he brought out bread and wine to bless Abraham.
-Abraham then gave Melchizedek a tenth of everything in return.
+Melchizedek was a priest of God who appeared in the time of Abraham², who blessed Abraham with bread and wine.
+In return, Abraham then presented Melchizedek with a tenth of everything.

 ² ‘Abram’ here is the former name of Abraham (Genesis 17:3-5).

-In the Old Testament times, it was a common ritual for priests to slaughter animals and offer animals’ blood to God when bestowed blessings, sought for the forgiveness of sins or established a covenant.
-However, unlike other priests, Melchizedek blessed Abraham in the manner of bringing out bread and wine.
-This manner was different compared to the customs of those days.
+In the Old Testament times, it was a common ritual for priests to offer animals’ blood to God when they were granted blessings, received forgiveness or established a covenant with God.
+However, unlike all the other priests in the old testament times, Melchizedek blessed Abraham with bread and wine.

 The Reality of Melchizedek